MASON LACROSSE BOYS EQUIPMENT & GENERAL SEASON INFORMATION

 - Goalie Equipment is issued to the goalies by the club and returned at the end of the season.

-- Mason Lacrosse Club does not encourage the use of long sticks for defensive positions until Middle School (grades 7/8) level of play.
+- Mason Lacrosse Club does not encourage the use of long sticks for defensive positions until Middle School (grades 7/8) level of play with some exceptions at the 5/6 grade level.
 It should be noted that Defensive long sticks are not allowed at the lower youth 3/4 grade level.
 Players must be experienced and capable of handling a long stick.
 It is more important to successfully master your footwork and stick skills at the youth level without a long pole in order to be a successful defender in High School & College.
 However, depending on the athlete's skill and size, exceptions may be made at the 5th & 6th grade level.
 Please discuss with the 5/6 Boys Program Coordinator prior to purchasing a defensive long stick.

 Message to New Players regarding equipment